-If current events have taught us anything it’s to expect the unexpected.
+If current events have taught us anything, it’s to expect the unexpected.
 As a landlord, this is especially true.

-A Look at Landlord Insurance Basics
+Landlord Insurance Basics

-What is Rent Loss Insurance Coverage?
+What is Rent Loss Insurance?

-Further, loss of rental income due to Covid-19 is not covered by rental loss insurance.
-Other events that would not be covered are losses that require specific coverage such as hurricanes and floods.
+Further, loss of rental income due to COVID-19 is not covered by rental loss insurance.
+Additional events that would not be covered are losses that require other specific coverage such as hurricanes and floods.
 For example, if your tenant is displaced because of a flood, rental loss insurance can only be used if flood coverage is part of your existing policy.
 There are variances in different policies, so always work with your insurance agent to determine which events will be covered, and which will not be.

 Standard Coverage Amounts

 As with all insurance, standard coverage amounts may apply.
 Some carriers allow for a specific coverage amount such as $12,000 per policy, while other carriers will have a term amount such as 12 months of sustained loss.
 Check with your insurance provider to get the specifics of your plan.

 The cost to add rental loss coverage to your insurance policy will depend on the carrier you select.
 However, according to the Insurance Information Institute, landlord policies typically cost 25% more than a standard homeowners policy, but have increased protections.
 The actual coverage cost will vary, dependent on a number of factors.